yhajjar/RAG-Anything/README.md

 ## 📖 Citation

-If you find RAGAnything useful in your research, please cite our paper:
+If you find RAG-Anything useful in your research, please cite our paper:

 ```bibtex
 @article{guo2024lightrag,